-Our hotel is set in eleven acres of nature; a property with private nature trails filled with wildlife and access to two beautiful beaches.
-Surrounded by so much natural beauty, we are committed to being sustainable.
-Arenas Del Mar seeks to demonstrate that a world class resort can successfully combine the highest levels of sustainability, rigorous standards in environmental stewardship and social responsibility.
-We are completely carbon neutral.
+Our hotel is set in eleven acres of nature with private nature trails filled with wildlife and access to two beautiful beaches.
+Inspired by the natural beauty that surrounds us, we at Arenas del Mar are committed to demonstrating that a world class resort can successfully combine the highest levels of sustainability, rigorous standards in environmental stewardship and social responsibility, all while operating completely carbon neutral.
 Learn more about our other programs below and be sure to take our complimentary Easy Being Green Tour when you visit.
-Arenas del Mar is a member of the Cayuga Collection of Sustainable Luxury Hotels and Lodges.
-Learn more about sustainable practices and policies of this group of hotels.
+Arenas del Mar is a member of the Cayuga Collection of Sustainable Luxury Hotels and Lodges – learn more about sustainable practices and policies of this group of hotels here.

 All transportation on property is run on clean-burning, electric-fueled golf carts.
 These golf carts help us to drastically reduce our carbon dioxide emissions and also help us to maintain a quiet atmosphere so that guests can enjoy the pristine natural areas surrounding the property.

 - Solar panels to heat hot water coupled with energy saving auxiliary water heaters.

 - Energy efficient lighting and illumination throughout the entire property.

 Water Management and Conservation

 - Chlorine free ionization systems to clean pool water.

 At Arenas Del Mar Beachfront & Rainforest Resort, we have installed extensive recycling facilities to reduce the amount of waste that we produce on property.
 Additionally, all organic waste is reused in our onsite composting station to produce a natural fertilizer that we can use to maintain our native plant garden.